Benjamin15122/moon-flask/pages/dse/index.md

- author = {Zhao, Zelin and Ma, Xiaoxing and Xu, Chang and Yang, Wenhua}, title = {Automated Recommendation of Dynamic Software Update Points: An Exploratory Study}, booktitle = {Proceedings of the 6th Asia-Pacific Symposium on Internetware on Internetware}, series = {INTERNETWARE 2014}, year = {2014}, isbn = {978-1-4503-3303-0}, location = {Hong Kong, China}, pages = {136--144}, numpages = {9}, url = {http://doi.acm.org/10.1145/2677832.2677853}, doi = {10.1145/2677832.2677853}, acmid = {2677853},
+ author = {Zhao, Zelin and Ma, Xiaoxing and Xu, Chang and Yang, Wenhua}, title = {Automated Recommendation of Dynamic Software Update Points: An Exploratory Study}, booktitle = {Proceedings of the 6th Asia-Pacific Symposium on Internetware on Internetware}, year = {2014}, location = {Hong Kong, China}, pages = {136--144}, numpages = {9}, url = {http://doi.acm.org/10.1145/2677832.2677853}, doi = {10.1145/2677832.2677853},
- publisher = {ACM},
- address = {New York, NY, USA}, keywords = {Dynamic software updating (DSU), automated recommendation, update points}, }
+}

 @article{JavelusIST14,
-	Abstract = {Context
-In-use software systems are destined to change in order to fix bugs or add new features.
-Shutting down a running system before updating it is a normal practice, but the service unavailability can be annoying and sometimes unacceptable.
-Dynamic software updating (DSU) migrates a running software system to a new version without stopping it.
-State-of-the-art Java DSU systems are unsatisfactory as they may cause a non-negligible system pause during updating.

-Objective
-In this paper we present Javelus, a Java HotSpot VM-based Java DSU system with very short pausing time.

-Method
-Instead of updating everything at once when the running application is suspended, Javelus only updates the changed code during the suspension, and migrates stale objects on-demand after the application is resumed.
-With a careful design this lazy approach neither sacrifices the update flexibility nor introduces unnecessary object validity checks or access indirections.

-Results
-Evaluation experiments show that Javelus can reduce the updating pausing time by one to two orders of magnitude without introducing observable overheads before and after the dynamic updating.

-Conclusion
-Our experience with Javelus indicates that low-disruptive and type-safe dynamic updating of Java applications can be practically achieved with a lazy updating approach.},
-	Author = {Gu, Tianxiao and Cao, Chun and Xu, Chang and Ma, Xiaoxing and Zhang, Linghao and L\"{u}, Jian}, Date-Added = {2014-04-10 07:59:01 +0000},
+	Author = {Gu, Tianxiao and Cao, Chun and Xu, Chang and Ma, Xiaoxing and Zhang, Linghao and L\"{u}, Jian}, Journal = {Information and Software Technology},
-	Date-Modified = {2015-01-03 08:01:12 +0000},
-	Journal = {Information and Software Technology},
 	Keywords = {Dynamic software updating; JVM; Lazy updating; Low disruption}, Number = {9},